 Horticulture Science is designed to give students a background in the field of horticulture and its many career opportunities.
 It addresses the biology and technology involved in the production, processing and marketing of plants and its products.
 Topics covered include reproduction and propagation of plants, plant growth, growth media, management practices for field and greenhouse production, marketing concepts, production of plants of local interest and pest management.
 Students participate in a variety of activities to include extensive laboratory work usually in a school greenhouse, leadership development, supervised agricultural experience and learning about career opportunities in the area of horticulture science.

+INTRODUCTION TO AGRICULTURE, FOOD, AND NATURAL RESOURCES

+Full Year Course- 2 Credits

+Prerequisite- none (grade 9 recommended)

-INTRODUCTION TO AGRICULTURE, FOOD, AND NATURAL RESOURCESDirected Elective, Flex Credit, Career Pathway course
+Directed Elective, Flex Credit, Career Pathway course

 CIP Code: 01.0101